|Koukourava and Makrinitsa next to Mega rema stream|

 |Looking down the Mega rema gorge to Volos|

 As soon as we cross the small stream of Patosia, if we look to the left we may notice steps dug in the rock, going up steeply.
 These lead to the kalderimi descending from Makrinitsa, which was cut off abruptly when the road was built.
-Because of the sharp and dangerous climb up the rock (proper steps with a handrail should be constructed here), it is preferable to continue a short distance on the road and to take the kalderimi on the left next to a spring water drinking fountain (without water), marked by red marks.
+Because climbing up the rock is dangerous (proper steps with a handrail should be constructed here), it is preferable to continue a short distance on the road and to take the kalderimi on the left next to a spring water drinking fountain (without water), marked by red marks.
 Higher up this kalderimi passes by another fountain (again without water) and later joins the branch that has been cut off.

 |Folk dancing event at the square of Makrinitsa|